Shockshwat/electron-chromium-codecs-osx/README.md

 The final dist.zip will be in /src/out/Release.

 # Credits
-Thanks @ThaUnknown for the original linux and windows patches.
+Thanks [@ThaUnknown](https://github.com/ThaUnknown) for the chromium and electron patches.